Oscillation Criteria in Large-Scale Gene Regulatory Networks with Intrinsic Fluctuations: Gene Regulatory Network with Negative Feedback

 where $m_j$ and $p_j$ are the mean concentrations of the mRNA and protein in module $j$.
 If the system has $n$ nodes, then the system has $2n + 4$ kinetic parameters, but if we dimensionally reduce the system (see Appendix \ref{A.A} for details), the number is reduced to $n+2$.
 Then without loss of generality, we choose $\gamma_{2,j}=\delta_2=1$ and $\delta_1=\delta$ and $\gamma_{1,j}= \delta \gamma_j^2 H_j$, and $H_j$ is defined by, \begin{widetext}

 \end{widetext} where $M^2_{p_j,p_j} $ is the second central moment of the protein $P_j$.
-These are the Hill functions for a repressor or activator, respectively, in which we used a Hill coefficient equal to two and a dissociation constant equal to one.
-This system can be described exactly up to the second central moment because there are only first-order reactions and functional kinetic parameters, that is, the Hill functions \cite{Exact}.
+These are the Hill functions for a repressor or activator, respectively, in which we used a Hill coefficient equal to two and a dissociation constant equal to one. \MH{For more details on the derivation, see Appendix \ref{A.0}.
+The Hill function captures the fast binding of the transcription factors to the promoter region.
+Specifically, the derivation relies on a separation of timescales, in which the binding and unbinding of transcription factors occur much faster than the dynamics of mRNA and protein.
+This justifies a quasi-equilibrium approximation for the promoter states.
+Deviations from this assumption may compromise the validity of the Hill-function approximation.
+In such cases, it is more appropriate to explicitly model the underlying biochemical reactions from which the Hill function is derived. } This system can be described exactly up to the second central moment because there are only first-order reactions and functional kinetic parameters, that is, the Hill functions \cite{Exact}.
 The ODES for the mean concentrations and the second central moment are:

 Equations \eqref{8} are a set of ODEs and provide an accurate description of the system dynamics.
 In the next subsection, we will perform the stability analysis directly on these equations.